rahulchamarthi/AuE8230Spring24_RC/README.md

 # AuE8230Spring24_RC
+My name is Rahul Chamarthi and I am a Master's student at Clemson University pursuing my MS in CS.

-My(Rahul Chamarthi's) repo for AuE 8230 for Spring 2024 @ Clemson University
+This is my repo for the class's Spring 2024 session.